A step-by-step guide to literary analysis

 Literary analysis means closely studying a text, interpreting its meanings, and exploring why the author made certain choices.
 It can be applied to novels, short stories, plays, poems, or any other form of literary writing.

-A literary analysis essay is not just a summary of the plot or a book review.
-Instead, you need to analyze elements such as the language, perspective, and structure of the text, and explain how the author uses literary devices to create effects and convey ideas.
+A literary analysis essay is not a rhetorical analysis, nor is it just a summary of the plot or a book review.
+Instead, it is a type of argumentative essay where you need to analyze elements such as the language, perspective, and structure of the text, and explain how the author uses literary devices to create effects and convey ideas.

 Before beginning a literary analysis essay, it’s essential to carefully read the text and come up with a thesis statement to keep your essay focused.
 As you write, follow the standard structure of an academic essay: